2. SIGNIFICANT ACCOUNTING POLICIES

 2.12 Intangible assets

 Intangible assets are identified non-monetary assets without physical existence.
-Intangible assets represent Computer software whose cost is amortised over their expected useful life on a straight-line basis.
+Intangible assets represent Computer software whose cost is amortized over their expected useful life on a straight-line basis.

-Intangible assets with finite useful lives that are acquired separately are capitalised and carried at cost less accumulated amortisation and accumulated impairment losses.
-Amortisation is recognised on a straight-line basis over the estimated useful life of the asset.
+Intangible assets with finite useful lives that are acquired separately are capitalized and carried at cost less accumulated amortization and accumulated impairment losses.
+Amortization is recognized on a straight-line basis over the estimated useful life of the asset.

-Intangible assets are recognised in books only when it is probable that future economic benefits associated with the asset will flow to the company and the cost can be measured reliably.
+Intangible assets are recognized in books only when it is probable that future economic benefits associated with the asset will flow to the company and the cost can be measured reliably.

 The cost of the intangible asset shall include the purchase price, including non-refundable duties and taxes, all the directly attributable costs to bring the intangible to the present location, working condition and intended use.

-The impairment loss recognised in the prior accounting period is reversed if there has been a change in the estimate of recoverable amount.
+The impairment loss recognized in the prior accounting period is reversed if there has been a change in the estimate of recoverable amount.

-Trade receivables, that do not contain a significant financing component, are recognised at transaction price.
+Trade receivables, that do not contain a significant financing component, are recognized at transaction price.

 Transactions in foreign currency are accounted at the exchange rates prevailing on the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency closing rates of exchange at the reporting date.